SaaStacked/saastack/README.md

 ## How is the code structured?

-150+ projects!!
+100+ projects!!

-Yes, 150 projects!
-Why? because the world has moved on.
+Yes, 100 projects!
+Why? because the world has moved on, and you are building a long-lived highly maintainable product now.

-If you are used to cramming in all your code into one or three assemblies for your API, then you are not managing dependencies very well at all.
+If you are used to cramming in all your code into one or three assemblies for your API, then you are not managing dependencies very well at all, and that thing simply isn't going to scale.
+Too much software in too few deployable units.

-Even if you think you are, your favorite IDE makes it far too easy to violate decoupling rules, just by adding a `using` statement to some type, you are inadvertently adding dangerous coupling.
-Then, later down the track, when scaling out becomes an issue, how will you factor out that code from that tight set of assemblies into another deployable unit, when the code is all tangled up with all the rest of that code?
-You can't.
-That's why we have automated tests, and a bunch Roslyn rules to stop you accidentally creating *accidental complexity* for the sake of expediency.
+You need to structure things better to manage complexity in the long run.
+Even your favorite IDE makes it far too easy to violate de-coupling rules, just by adding a `using` statement to some type, somewhere else in the codebase you are possibly inadvertently adding dangerous coupling.
+Then, later down the track, when scaling out becomes an issue, you won't be able to factor out that code from that tight set of assemblies into another deployable unit.
+You simply can't.
+That's why we have not only very structured boundaries, but we have also included automated tests, Roslyn analyzers and other developer tooling to prevent and warn you when you are accidentally create *accidental complexity* for the sake of expediency.

-Instead, what you will want at that time is a codebase structure with a very intentional separation of "modules" and separate deployable units.
-That are designed to be separated.
-These "modules" are best contained across assemblies that are explicitly separated in layers, and backed by tooling to enforce that separation, and enforce the decoupling of types - to avoid the spaghetti code that is always ahead of your team today and tomorrow.
+So not only are you getting a comprehensive production-ready, and battle tested codebase, ready to go, you are also getting a very structured and maintainable codebase that is ready to grow with you, with the tools to keep things clean in the future.
+Its quite a bit more that a project template.

 The best experience for working with this template is in an IDE like JetBrains Rider, or Visual Studio, or Visual Studio Code (with solution file).